Trunk road service area

 Facilities and Regulations

-Circular 02/2013 was written for use on English trunk roads, but it should be applied across the UK, even on local roads.
+Circular 01/2022 was written for use on English trunk roads, but it is recommended advice for all other authorities.

 Historically, motorway services were arranged entirely by the government, which has created a fairly organised system.
 A-road services have been left entirely to the free market, which has created a complicated mess.

 Circular 01/2022 states that non-motorway trunk roads should have a service area at least every 30 minutes driving time, but it adds that facilities for HGVs should be available at least every 20 minutes.
 As cars tend to be the most popular users, in practice this is likely to mean that developers will push for a full service area every 20 minutes.